Abracadabra (Steve Miller Band song): Music video

 The music video features magicians in a white room performing tricks and other illusions with a female assistant.
 Since Miller himself was touring Europe at the time and unavailable for the shoot, he appears in the video only in a series of photos.
-He is seen wearing sunglasses or having his eyes covered with a black bar juxtaposed next to images of a beautiful enchantress, "The Abracadabra Girl" (Suzanne Bella Trimble).
+He is seen wearing sunglasses or having his eyes covered with a black bar juxtaposed next to images of a beautiful enchantress, "The Abracadabra Girl", Suzanne (Isabelle) Trimble.
 Her face, physique and actions form the focal point of the video, dramatising the lyrics.
 She appears in different guises and attitudes; stage magician, juggler of scarves, playful sorceress with white mouse on her shoulder, seductress in a top hat and spandex.
 At times she is seen reclining, tossing her hair, making fireworks burst from the hat with tap of her wand amid more stills of Steve Miller.

 Two young male magician/jugglers are also featured in the video, sometimes shirtless.
 They perform tricks and make the young witch disappear.
 She then turns into an older female sorceress, performed by another actress, who gestures dramatically then dances a tango in hot pants.
 The video begins and ends with the Abracadabra Girl placing a ball on a spinning umbrella, suggestive of the line "round and round and round it goes, where it stops nobody knows".

 Various special effects are employed in the video, such as collage, extreme colours and computer created magical effects.
 Somewhat primitive now, at that time, the early days of MTV and music videos, such effects were fresh and innovative.
 The video has since become iconic as has the mysterious girl, whose image is interwoven with the song.
 Peter Conn served as the video's director.